Banking Regulation 2025

 • special licence for small finance banks and payment banks.

-No company is allowed to carry on banking business in India unless it has obtained a licence from the RBI in accordance with the BRA and the RBI Guidelines for “on-tap” Licensing of Universal Banks in the Private Sector, 2016 (the “On-Tap Guidelines”).
+No company is allowed to carry on banking business in India unless it has obtained a licence from the RBI in line with the BRA and the RBI Guidelines for “on-tap” Licensing of Universal Banks in the Private Sector, 2016 (the “On-Tap Guidelines”).
 The On-Tap Guidelines prescribe eligibility requirements for the promoters of the applicants, shareholding requirements including minimum capitalisation requirements, etc.

 Dealing in foreign exchange requires a separate licence as an authorised dealer which is issued by the RBI under the Foreign Exchange Management Act, 1999.